supaIC/Cipher-AI-Vault/frontend/README.md

 - Cleanup unused or duplicate style entries in the index.css file.
 - Create css files for the different components.
 - Chose from a variety of LLMs to use for the chatbot.
+- Upgrade data storage to use stable memory.